 Most proceedings are being conducted virtually, meaning you'll "attend" your hearing by a phone call from the court, a conference call through Telus, or an audioconference or videoconference through Microsoft Teams.

 A number of courtrooms throughout the province have re-opened for proceedings that can't be handled by phone or video call.
 See the Provincial Court Notice NP22.
 Trials that were already scheduled for dates after July 3 may also be held in-person.
-Everyone attending court in person will be required to follow the safety measures that are in place, including physical distancing.

 The Provincial Court registries are now open for in-person filing of documents, although the court still prefers alternate methods of filing.
 Send your documents by email or mail to your local court registry, by fax to a fax filing registry, or by using Court Services Online where available.
 Note that you may just type your signature (or use an electronic signature) on any court application form or on a Notice of Motion form.